 Second, students can visit with faculty advisors to identify an alternative class or a substitution to take in lieu of the closed class.
 If your faculty advisor is not available, FO majors can visit with Dr. Steve Grado and WFA majors can visit with Dr. Leslie Burger for alternative or substitution courses.

-Students are directed to the Registration Error Code list to identify the registration problem and the solution.
+Students will be given an error code message along with a brief description of the error.
 Students must contact the appropriate office to correct the problem to be able to continue with registration.

 Students may add classes through the 6th class day of fall/spring semesters (2nd class day of a 5 week summer term), as long as seats are available.
 Refer to the Academic Calendar for specific dates.
 Late additions after the 6th day must be approved.
 Students may complete a Drop/Add form, secure signatures of the instructor, the student's advisor, and the Student Services Coordinator.
 In addition, the student must secure signatures on a Student Registration Status available on Banner located under the Student Records menu.
 Students must have a clear registration status to have a late add approved.
 Students are not eligible to register if holds prevented them from registering during the semester's late registration period.
 The student will be charged a registration change fee.